abe-winter/groundling/README.md

 'declarative routing' means that path parameters and json body params are unpacked automatically into database queries, executed, and their results are returned.

+There are no docs for this, but there are untested, possibly-wrong examples in `test_decl.py`.
+More TBD.

 ## Other stuff

 * a micro-orm on asyncpg